- Class Notes

 - Modules, Packages

-CS50 is ordinarily graded Satisfactory/Unsatisfactory (SAT/UNS), much like freshman seminars and some tutorials, though students taking CS50 to fulfill old Gen Ed requirements or whose concentration requires letter grades should change their grading status to letter-graded via my.harvard by the term’s fifth Monday.
+CS50 is ordinarily graded Satisfactory/Unsatisfactory (SAT/UNS), much like freshman seminars and some tutorials, though students whose (potential) concentration requires letter grades should change their grading status to letter-graded via my.harvard by the term’s fifth Monday.
 Even though first years may not ordinarily enroll in both a Freshman Seminar and another non-letter-graded course in any one term, they may take both CS50 and a Freshman Seminar SAT/UNS.

-Whether taking the course SAT/UNS or for a letter grade, you must ordinarily submit all nine problem sets, take one quiz, and submit a final project in order to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.
+Whether taking the course SAT/UNS or for a letter grade, you must still meet all expectations in order to be eligible for a satisfactory grade unless granted an exception in writing by the course’s heads.

 Final grades are determined using the following weights:

-Problem sets and the final project are evaluated along axes of correctness, design, and style, with scores ordinarily computed as 3 × correctness + 2 × design + 1 × style.
-Engagement takes into account attendance at sections, attendance at office hours, participation in the course’s online discussion forum, and/or other forms of engagement.
+Problem sets and the final project are evaluated along axes of correctness and style, with correctness ordinarily counting for 75% of your score and style counting for 25%.
 Scores are normalized across teaching fellows and comfort levels at term’s end, so mid-semester comparisons among students of scores are not reliable indicators of standing.

 Know that CS50 draws quite the spectrum of students, including “those less comfortable,” “those more comfortable,” and those somewhere in between.
-However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you, in Week 10, end up relative to yourself in Week 0.
+However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself when you began.

 Each student’s final grade is individually determined at term’s end.
 Remarkable effort and upward trending are considered, as is input from the teaching fellows.
 The course does not have pre-determined cutoffs for final grades.
 The course is not graded on a curve.
 Those less comfortable and somewhere in between are not at a disadvantage vis-à-vis those more comfortable.